Cross-cultural Adaptation, Validity, and Reliability of the Persian Version of the Return to Sport After Anterior Cruciate Ligament Reconstruction

 Abstract

-Introduction: The aim of this study was to translate, localize and validate the Persian version of the return to sports questionnaire after anterior cruciate ligament injury (ACL-RSI).
+Introduction: Evidence is emerging on the importance of psychological readiness to return to sport after anterior cruciate ligament (ACL) reconstruction.
+The ACL-Return to Sport after Injury scale (ACL-RSI) is developed to assess this.
+The purpose of this study was to translate, localize and validate the Persian version of the return to sports questionnaire after anterior cruciate ligament injury (ACL-RSI).

-Methods: The ACL-RSI questionnaire was first translated into Farsi by two teams of bilingual experts.
+Martials and Methods: The ACL-RSI questionnaire was first translated into Farsi by two teams of bilingual experts.
 The validity of the content of the Farsi version was quantitatively evaluated by calculating the content validity index (CVI) and the content validity ratio (CVR) using a group of 10 experts.
-Then, 50 soccer players who underwented ACL reconstruction answered demographic and injury information questionnaires, ACL-RSI translated questionnaire, Knee Injury and Osteoarthritis Outcome Score (KOOS), Tampa Fear of Movement Scale (TSK-11SV). and quality of life (SF12).
+Then, 120 football players who underwent ACL reconstruction answered demographic and injury information questionnaires, ACL-RSI translated questionnaire, Knee Injury and Osteoarthritis Outcome Score (KOOS), Tempa Fear of Movement Scale (TSK-11SV) and quality of life (SF12).
+Statistical analysis included reliability tests (Cronbach's alpha and retest), construct validity and exploratory factor analysis.

 Keywords